Harvey glanced at the line. Still four people in front of him.

 "Yessir.
 I'm sure he will be happy to speak with you.
 Thanks for coming in, sir."

-The door slammed and William turned to the only other person in line besides Harvey.
-His smile never changed.
-Harvey couldn't tell that a customer had just yelled at him.
+The door slammed and William turned to the only other person in line besides Harvey, his smile never changing.

 "Hi.
 And what is your claim today?"